tgk/clj-todo/README.markdown

 ## TODOs (on the lib)

 * Create a lein plugin, such that `lein todo` runs trough a project and prints the todo summary.
-* Create the possibility of easily making todos without any associated pice of code.
 * Right now, forms are reformatted before printing.
 This might not be desirable.
 Should the lib use pprint or is it possible to save the formatting?